BurcuBulakBozkurt/Piscine_42/README.md

 During the initial two days of Piscine; participants focus on acquiring knowledge about basic to intermediate shell commands.
 This helps them become proficient in navigating through the terminal smoothly.
 However, in general, the main programming language taught is C. This includes various concepts such as variables, pointers, memory allocation, macros, and the creation of functions and programs.
 Students also learn about using and creating libraries and Makefiles.

-There are 2 Shell and 13 C language projects in the Piscine process, but it is difficult to finish them all.
+There are 2 Shell, 13 C language and 3 Rush projects in the Piscine process, but it is difficult to finish them all.
 Just as an example; I had no coding experience and I was able to complete 1 shell and 6 C projects.
 As far as I know there are no strict rules for becoming a student.
 So it's not just about completing a lot of projects to get through the process successfully,exams are also very important too.
 It is also important to fit in with the culture of the school and to help each other.
 Good luck!